vempadalatha/Job-Application-Tracker/README.md

 # Job Application Tracker

-A full-stack web application built using **React (Frontend)** and **Django REST Framework (Backend)** that helps users track and manage their job applications efficiently.
+A simple and practical full-stack web application built using **React (Frontend)** and **Django REST Framework (Backend)** to help users track their job applications.

-This project was developed as part of a **Full-Stack Developer Internship Assignment** to demonstrate practical skills in frontend-backend integration, REST APIs, and CRUD operations.
+This project was developed as part of a **Full-Stack Developer Internship Assignment** to demonstrate core full-stack concepts such as CRUD operations, REST APIs, and frontend-backend integration.

 ---

 ## 🚀 Features

-- Add new job applications
+- Add a job application (Company Name & Job Title)
-- View all saved applications
+- View all job applications in a list
-- Update application status (Applied / Interview / Offer / Rejected)
+- Edit an existing job application
-- Delete job applications
+- Delete a job application
 - Persistent data storage using SQLite
-- RESTful API architecture
+- RESTful backend API
-- Clean separation between frontend and backend
+- Simple and clean user interface

 ---